 MSK is taking a leading role in helping more people with bladder cancer keep their bladder without affecting survival rates.

 - A new approach involves testing for DDR genetic mutations in bladder tumors to predict the effectiveness of chemotherapy.

 Muscle-invasive bladder cancer (MIBC) can be treated very effectively with surgery.
-MSK oncologists & surgeons consider many factors to choose the best treatment plan, including the specifics of each person’s cancer, as well as the patient’s health and treatment goals.
+MSK oncologists and surgeons consider many factors to choose the best treatment plan, including the specifics of each person’s cancer, as well as the patient’s health and treatment goals.
 This helps determine the extent and type of surgery.

-What is the Standard Treatment for Muscle-Invasive Bladder Cancer?
+What Is the Standard Treatment for Muscle-Invasive Bladder Cancer?